jvoermans/Wind_Input_V1/README.md

 SD card: format to FAT

+NOTE: for some reason I ignore, sometimes the files are not visible to my default file explorer GUI, but they are well visible to the ls command.

 SD wiring (I use an Adafruit SD breakout, SD pin names may be a bit different with other breakouts, but the idea is the same): SD | SFA
 - GND | GND
 - 3v | 3.3V